 noun A sudden quick movement toward something, typically by a number of people. (there was a rush for the door) A rapid advance by a defensive player or players, especially toward the quarterback.
-The first prints made of a movie after a period of shooting.
-The process whereby college fraternities or sororities entertain new students in order to assess suitability for membership. (ranking pledges during rush)
+The first prints made of a movie after a period of shooting. (after the shoot the agency team will see the rushes) The process whereby college fraternities or sororities entertain new students in order to assess suitability for membership. (ranking pledges during rush)

 verb Move with urgent haste.
 (Jason rushed after her) Dash toward (someone or something) in an attempt to attack or capture. (he rushed the stronghold) Entertain (a new student) in order to assess their suitability for membership in a college fraternity or sorority.